mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

             }
         }
         ```
-* It generalizes the concept of a function `f: X → Y` by not forcing `f` to map every element of `X` to an element
-    of `Y`
-    * That means a partial function works properly only for some input values
-    * If the function is called with a disallowed input value, it will typically throw an exception
 * In programming - we usually **lift** partial function `f: (K c X) -> Y` to `g: X -> Option<Y>` in such a manner:
     * A lifted function returns `Some`, if the function is invoked with allowed input values
         * `g(x).get() = f(x)` on `K`
     * A lifted function returns `None` instead of throwing an exception, if the function is invoked with disallowed
+    input values
         * `g(x) = Option.none()` for `x e X\K`
 # conclusions in a nutshell
 In vavr we have two approaches to lifting: